zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

     zwe init -c '/path/zowe.yaml' --allow-overwritten
     ```

-After you execute each step, the step is marked as Complete.
+After you execute each step, the step is marked as complete.
 After completing the workflow execution, you can view the Zowe started task.

 ## Execute the configuration workflow